QR3.7.1 The Curious Case of Quantum Spin

 Physics measures quantum spin in units of Planck’s constant in radians (Note 1).
 If Planck’s constant represents the linear transfer of one Planck process, as proposed earlier, Planck’s constant in radians will then represent its units of angular transfer, or spin, so this is also expected.

 Finally, according to quantum theory, quantum spin occurs in both directions at once, so measuring it gives either spin direction randomly.
-Just as a photon goes through two slits at the same time but is randomly in one or the other, so it also spins both ways and is randomly either.
-It follows that the quantum law of all action applies to rotational movement as well as linear movement, so a photon that can travel through two slits at once can also rotate in two directions at once.
-The measured spin result is then random because it depends on which instance accesses the server first, so this property of quantum spin is also expected.
+Just as a photon can go through two slits at the same time but is randomly in one or the other, so it also spins both ways and is randomly either.
+Essentially, the quantum law of all action applies to rotational as well as linear movement.
+A photon can rotate in two directions at once just as it goes through two slits at once.
+The measured spin result is then random because it depends on server access, so this property of quantum spin is also expected.

 Spin is then a fundamental property of every quantum entity because processing spreads in angular as well as linear directions, and its properties are as expected.